 Aswachh Mumbai – The Problem Of Poor Waste Management

-Mumbai is the city of glitz and glamor; of highrises and plush hotels and housing complexes, of bars and exotic restaurants, of soaring real estate values, of gilded star homes at Bandra and Juhu, of swanky cars and malls and international brands etc. But underneath all that jazz, Mumbai grapples with a giant problem- waste management.
+Mumbai is the city of glitz and glamor; of highrises and plush hotels and housing complexes, of bars and exotic restaurants, of soaring real estate values, of gilded star homes at Bandra and Juhu, of swanky cars and malls and international brands etc. But underneath all that jazz, Mumbai grapples with a giant problem- solid waste management.
 The city’s faring poorly when it comes to handling proper, hygienic disposal of human and kitchen refuse.
 Any number of factors might be responsible for this.

 One may be Mumbai’s burgeoning population- as of October 2016, Mumbai is 22 million people strong.
 So many people generate a high amount of waste.

 Another may be poorly equipped sewage treatment plants, and inefficient methods of waste disposal.
 Maybe the waste management machinery is not being managed in a cost-effective, eco-friendly manner.
 Maybe it is being overwhelmed by the inordinate amount of waste being generated by Mumbaikars.

 Also one reason may be the lack of toilets in slums and shanties, leading to open defecation.